-- 1. Fully informs himself or herself on key areas of activity of the Association. - 2.
+- 1. Becomes fully informed on key areas of activity of the Association. - 2.
 Provides guidance and direction to the Executive Committee and Executive Director on achieving the objectives of the Association. - 3.
-Acts at all times in what he or she believes to be the best interests of the Association. - 4.
+Acts at all times in what the member believes to be the best interests of the Association. - 4.
 Acts to preserve the assets of the Association. - 5.
 Promotes the purposes for which the Association was formed. - 6.
 Recommends nominees for Association offices to the chair of the Nominating Committee and recommends possible program reviewers to the program chairs of annual conferences and regional conferences.